vinceskahan/v5wiki/mqtt.md

 _retain_ - When set to `True`, the MQTT `retain` property is set for each message.
 Default is `False`.

-### Upgrading from weewx 2.6-2.7

-Simply run the extension installer then restart weewx.
-If your weewx.conf already contained a server_url and topic, these should be remembered by the installer.

-### MQTT Output
+### How to verify

-When connecting to MQTT subscribe to the following:
+The default topic is `weather`, so connect to the broker and subscribe to everything in the `weather` topic:

 ```
 weather/#
 ```
-_Please note that "weather" is the default topic, and may vary from your topic setting_

-This will list all observations
+This will list all observations.

-Example for individual observations:
+For example, if the uploader is configured to send individual observations you should see something like this:

 ```
 weather/loop